Sauceke/LoveMachine/doc/README.md

 1. You're welcome. 😏

 ## How it works, limitations
-* ButtPlugin analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth).
+* LoveMachine analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth).
 * To do this, we hijack the animator for 10 frames each time a new animation loop is loaded, to do a quick calibration.
 You will see the animation glitch for a split second when this happens.
 * The stroking movement (and the intensity oscillation for vibrators) will be matched to the movements of the bone closest to the male character's balls as recorded during calibration (this messes up syncing with ball licking animations, but works for just about everything else).
 * As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.
 Abusing SliderUnlocker is not recommended.